-You may not be the usability test facilitator, designer, developer, or business analyst, but as a business stakeholder, your participation is critical to the success of the usability study.
+You may not be the usability test moderator, designer, developer, or business analyst, but as a business stakeholder, your participation is critical to the success of the usability study.
 Yes, you.

 As a subject matter expert in your area, you know things NO ONE ELSE on the team knows.

-Your unique perspective and knowledge allows the facilitator to better collect and analyze the data.
+Your unique perspective and knowledge allows the moderator to better collect and analyze the data.

 Usability studies are used to evaluate a website by testing it with actual end-users.
 This process gives direct input on how real audiences use the website.
 Participants perform specific or open-ended tasks, then we listen and watch as the user attempts to complete their real-world goals.